Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 The advantage of using cloud services, it that they allow us run code workflows on a regular schedule,  and Docker complement it in several ways by allowing us to schedule a container that runs on a regular schedule that we setup.
 Also Dockerfile allows us to configure the content of the packages and applications running, so we can always rely on its behaviour and expected output.

+Below are the five main topics I will cover in my presentation:

 - What is Docker
 - Design and build your shiny app
 - Create a Dockerfile
 - Build the Docker image from Dockerfile previously created
 - Deploy your Shiny app to a Docker container (using the Terminal)

-All these five steps will be explained in detail in the presentation slides I will present in the RPYSOC_2024 Conference.
+Each of them will be explained in detail in the presentation slides I will present in the RPYSOC_2024 Conference.
-Also before the conference I will make available my salides in this Repo
+Also, before the conference I will make available my salides in this Repo

 # Docker online resources